Tap, tap, tap. Clears throat.

 How's that for sidling back here after 6 months of radio silence?
 Smooth, right?

 So here's where I've been...right here!
-Trying to get my kid to practice the piano.
+Trying to get Hugo to practice the piano.
 Making sure Bruno doesn't electrocute himself since he has a predilection for sucking on electrical cables plugged into sockets.
-Up to my eyeballs in baby life and parental leave - Max took two months off this summer so we hightailed it to my mother in Italy - and schoolkid life, because Hugo started school in September.
+Up to my eyeballs in baby life and parental leave - Max took two months off this summer so we hightailed it to my mother in Italy - and school-kid life, because Hugo started school in September.
 It's been very busy and satisfying and all-encompassing and wonderful.
 And Bruno is the sweetest little angel baby, all smiles and soft skin and cuddles.
 Having him around just feels so good.
 Next week he turns one and I am totally gutted.
 Time rolls on and breaks our hearts...

 Also practicing the piano!